history & health benefits

 * tryptophan - a powerful mood-enhancing amino acid, essential for the production of serotonin (the "happy hormone" - so it can work as something of a natural antidepressant.

 * anandamide - the "bliss chemical", an endorphin produced after exercise

 * phenylethylamine (PEA) - which we make naturally when we're excited, & when we fall in love; it helps us stay focused & alert.

 * theobromine - a stimulant, almost unique to Theobroma cacao, theobromine is gentler than caffeine: it doesn't stir up the nervous system, it stimulates the heart & cardiovascular system.
 Ancient Mesoamericans were well aware of cacao's properties as a heart tonic in this respect and used it medicinally as well as ritually.
 (A lot of heart & blood-related rituals involved consumption of cacao.)

-* caffeine - stimulates the nervous system - cacao only contains fraction of the amount found in coffee though, so people (like me!) who find coffee too much will tend to find cacao much gentler on the nervous system.
+* caffeine - stimulates the nervous system - cacao only contains a fraction of the amount found in coffee though, so people (like me!) who find coffee too much tend to find cacao much gentler on the nervous system.

 Cacao is also high in the following nutrients: